 - Propylene glycol – a lab-made liquid that is used to create artificial smoke or fog for rock concerts and other performances.
 It is very harmful for people with lung diseases like asthma and emphysema.

 - Glycerin – It has a slightly sweet taste and is used in food items, but the effects of inhaling it is unknown.

-Typically, e-cigarettes come in many forms, mainly depending on user’s intake and overall consumption.
-They can begin with disposable e-cigs that last for a day and after trying them out, users can switch to a rechargeable compact systems, which have e-liquid cartridges and rechargeable batteries to be used over and over again.
+E-cigarettes in India come in many forms, mainly depending on user’s intake and overall consumption.
+They typically begin with disposable e-cigs that last for a day and after trying them out, users can switch to a rechargeable compact system that has e-liquid cartridges and rechargeable batteries to be used over and over again.
 Smokers are more comfortable using disposables and compact e-cig systems as they closely resemble traditional tobacco cigarettes in physical size.

 The next progression is to slightly more advanced systems coined as ‘tank systems’.
 The mechanism basically involves pouring e liquid into a tank, to ultimately be ’vaped’ by the smoker.
 Tank systems are known to be a more efficient as they feature more battery power.

 The functioning is quite simple and e-cigs are easily repairable by changing the atomizer or cartridge, which is a heating component of an e-cigarette that comes in many different shapes and sizes.
 Atomizers are designed to be smaller to be more efficient and to give an e-cig its sleek and compact looks.
 Another device is a ‘Cartomizer’ (a portmanteau by combining – cartridge and atomizer), which is actually a cartridge that contains e-liquid and an atomizer to create vapor when charged.